flyconnectome/hemibrain_olf_data/README.md

 * hemisphere: FIB
 * valence: for VP PNs

-The file `FIB_uPNs.csv` lists all uniglomerular olfactory uPNs.
+The file `FIB_uPNs.csv` lists all uniglomerular olfactory uPNs, on the right hemisphere.

+The file `FIB_LHS_uPNs.csv` lists the identifiable uniglomerular olfactory uPNs, on the left hemisphere.
+The axon is truncated as it extends dorsally, and in some instances, the dendrites are also partially truncated.

 The file `FIB_VP_PNs.csv` lists all thermo- and hygrosensory PNs (uni-, bi- and multiglomerular ones) as identified by Lisa Marin (for more info see [Marin 2020](https://www.biorxiv.org/content/10.1101/2020.01.20.912709v2)).
 Some multiglomerular ones might also receive some olfactory input, but the expectation is that most input will be thermo-sensory.